-The PCIC provides advice to the Council and CEO on issues relating to Aboriginal and Torres Strait Islander health research and the implementation of Road Map II.
+The PCIC provides advice to the NHMRC Council and CEO on issues relating to Aboriginal and Torres Strait Islander health research and the implementation of Road Map 3.

 The NHMRC has established an advisory committee to seek advice on Aboriginal and Torres Strait Islander health and health research issues.